ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 In order to ensure that clients do not encapsulate messages that other entities can intercept, the key configuration MUST be authenticated and have integrity protection.

-One way to ensure integrity for key configuration is for the oblivious request resource to serve content to the client directly, using HTTPS and the "application/ohttp-keys" media type; see {{ohttp-keys}}.
+This document describes the "application/ohttp-keys" media type; see
+{{ohttp-keys}}.
+This media type might be used, for example with HTTPS, as part of a system for configuring or discovering key configurations.
+Note however that such a system needs to consider the potential for key configuration to be used to compromise client privacy; see {{privacy}}.

 Specifying a format for expressing the information a client needs to construct an encapsulated request ensures that different client implementations can be